Best Kitchen Sink Cookies

 These Best Kitchen Sink Cookies are gooey, fudgy, and made with brown butter for extra nuttiness and caramel notes.
 They’re loaded with chocolate chips, toffee bits, and potato chips for the perfect blend of sweet and slightly salty.

-We like our cookies to be fudgy and soft but not cakey, with a slightly crispy (almost caramelized) bottom, and these Kitchen Sink Cookies fit the bill nicely.
-They are also our most requested dessert, so we try to keep the ingredients on hand at all times.
+- They’re super fudgy.
+We like our cookies to be fudgy and soft but not cakey, with a slightly crispy (almost caramelized) bottom, and these Best Kitchen Sink Cookies fit the bill nicely.

 What is Brown Butter?